hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-OnChainPrivacy.md

 client library.

 !!! note
-    When a member is added, all existing group transactions are pushed to the new member.
-If there are a large number of existing transactions, pushing the transactions may take some time.
+    When a member is added, all existing group transactions are pushed to the new member and processed.
+    If there are a large number of existing transactions, adding the member may take some time.